tnichols217/notes/APBiology/2/Notes/Projects/Ribosomes.md

 - assembles amino acids to form proteins

 ## Phamplet
-- catchy graphics and details as to the structure and function of the organelle
+- good design
-- well organized and easy for the voter to follow
+- well organized
 - not to have long paragraphs of information
 - relate the structure of the organelle to its function
 - why your organelle is important for survival of the organism